PeyratGit/pokedex/README.md

 ## Pokedex
 ###### -In Progress-
 ## Description
-Pokedex website to train myself.
+Pokedex website to train myself to work with a large database.
 ## Actual features
  - See all pokemons with name, pokedex number, types, image
  - See details for a pokemon